-1. Step 1: Inflation adjusted need
+1. Inflation-adjusted need

-Based on the approach discussed in chapter one, John and Mary have estimated their retirement income needs to be \$100,000 in current year dollars.
-They anticipate inflation to average 2.5 percent over the next twenty years until retirement.
-They expect inflation to remain at about 2.5 percent throughout retirement.
+Based on the approach discussed in Chapter 1, John and Mary have estimated their retirement income needs to be \$100,000 in current year dollars.
+They anticipate inflation to average 2.5 percent over the next 20 years until retirement.
+Inflation has been higher, but they believe it is slowing down and 2.5 percent is a good average.
+If inflation continues to remain consistent, they will adjust the projections.
+They also expect inflation to remain at about 2.5 percent throughout retirement.
 Rolling that forward using a future value calculation until John reaches age 65, they will need \$180,600 the first year of retirement (rounded up to the nearest \$100).
-They will need \$180,600 adjusted for inflation for 21.5 years and 2/3 of the inflation adjusted amount for the 11.5 years after that.
-A flow of the need, beginning with 2043, the anticipated retirement year, is:
+They will need \$180,600 adjusted for inflation for 21.5 years and two-thirds of the inflation-adjusted amount for the 11.5 years after that.
+A flow of the need, beginning with 2044, the anticipated retirement year, is: